Peanut Butter Oatmeal Balls

 These Peanut Butter Oatmeal Balls are made with all staple pantry ingredients so there’s a good chance you already have everything you need for this recipe on hand too!

-There’s hardly any clean-up involved with this recipe since you’re just mixing everything in one bowl.
-Also, there’s no fuss with the stove.
+There’s hardly any clean-up involved with this recipe since you’re just mixing everything in one bowl and there’s no fuss with the stove or oven.
+Which means it really couldn’t be easier!

-These oatmeal energy balls also freeze really well so feel free to make a larger batch and save them.
-They are the perfect meal prep recipe.
+These energy balls also freeze well, so feel free to make a larger batch and save them for when you need a little snack.
+They are the perfect meal prep recipe for a busy lifestyle.

 Ingredients for These Peanut Butter Oatmeal Balls